The Calling (band): Temporary reunion and second breakup (2013)

-On August 15, 2013, Alex Band reformed The Calling with new members.
+On August 15, 2013, Alex Band reformed the Calling with new members; Sean Kipe on lead guitar, Jake Fehres on bass, and Art Pacheco on drums.
 The band performed their comeback gig at Bally's Atlantic City on August 17.
+Work on a new album began in early 2012 and took 10 months to complete, with a planned 2013 release through Universal.

+The Calling performed at the Lapeer Days Festival in Lapeer, Michigan, where they performed their old hits, along with new music, including a song titled "Better", which was rumored to be their first single.

 On August 18, Band was reportedly abducted by two men that robbed him, beat him severely, and dumped him on train tracks in Lapeer, Michigan.
 He was taken to an emergency room at a nearby hospital, where he was treated and released.
+Band reportedly lost a tooth, suffered a mild concussion and needed fifteen stitches to close a wound on his chin.

+The abduction gained nationwide notoriety, while the locals at Lapeer were skeptical, as they believed that the abduction was a "hoax" and a "publicity stunt".
+Band denied all claims that the abduction was planned to promote The Calling's comeback.

-After only a few shows, the group broke up again.
+After only a few shows, the group had drawn virtually no further publicity and later broke up again.

+Third reunion, lineup changes, and touring (2016–2022)

+In June 2016, Band created a Patreon page to share his work, including demos, unreleased music, covers, upcoming tracks, and behind the scenes footage.
+His first release from the page was an unmixed demo of a solo track titled "Place Inside of You", a track he performed on a livestream back in 2013.

 In October 2016, The Calling reformed with a new lineup and performed in Manila, Philippines the following month.
 The Australian company "Unbreakable Touring" announced that the band were to perform in areas such as Adelaide, Sydney, Brisbane, Melbourne and Fremantle along with the rock band Juke Kartel and newcomer Mike Waters, but this was later postponed due to visa issues.
 In July 2017 it was announced that The Calling would be joining Lifehouse as support acts for Live's Australian leg of their world reunion tour.

 Band said in an interview with Australian music website "may the rock be with you" in November 2017 that The Calling will be releasing new music soon.

-Whilst on tour in February 2020 Band spoke in a video interview presentation with Welsh podcast SteegCast, in the video Band speaks of his future music plans and talks of new material, including even at some point releasing orchestral workings of some of The Calling's best known songs.
+The Calling began to tour around Europe in the beginning of 2020, with locations including the UK, Germany, Spain, Italy, and Austria.
+Whilst on tour in February, Band spoke in a video interview presentation with Welsh podcast SteegCast.
+In the video, Band speaks of his future music plans and talks of new material, including even at some point releasing orchestral workings of some of the Calling's best known songs.